travelgateX/documentation-site/content/legacy/docs/hotel/methods/Reservation.md

     available, so the reservation goes into a waiting list (Request).
 -   *CN:* The reservation was completed but due to a supplier error or a timeout the system will immediately cancel the reservation to prevent further possible errors.
--   *UN:* The reservation was completed but due to a supplier error or a timeout, the reservation status is unknown.
+-   *UN:* The reservation process through TGX was completed but due to a supplier error or a timeout, the reservation status is unknown.
    It is the client's responsibility to check if the booking is OK.